-The sum of its parts: US states are uniting for climate, regardless of what happens November 3
+The sum of its parts: US states are uniting for climate

 In 2015 at the 21st UN climate summit (COP21) the Obama Administration signed the Paris Agreement and committed to cut US greenhouse gas emissions by at least 26% by 2025 compared with 2005 emission levels.
 Just a year later, newly elected President Trump declared from the White House Rose Garden that the US would pull out of the Paris Agreement.
 Regardless of the outcome of the US presidential election on November 3rd, the world’s second largest emitter of greenhouse gases will no longer be party to the Paris Agreement the very next day.